Steps on the Path to Enlightenment, Vol. 4

 A Commentary on Tsongkhapa's Lamrim Chenmo, Vol. 4: Śamatha

-Geshe Lhundub Sopa James Blumenthal
+Geshe Lhundub Sopa and James Blumenthal

 Geshe Sopa continues his elucidation of Lama Tsongkhapa’s masterwork on the Buddhist path with an explanation of the core meditative practice of śamatha, or calm abiding.